Tdarrelpa/Programming-code-Darrel/Profile.md

 - 👋 Hi, I’m Darrel
 - 👀 I’m interested in Coding for many purposes, specifically gaming
-- 🌱 I’m currently learning Java, JS, Phython, C (Any C programming languages)
+- 🌱 I’m currently learning Java, JS, Python, C (Any C programming languages)
 - 💞️ I’m looking to collaborate on anyone who wanted to collab with me
 - 📫 How to reach me darrel2208@gmail.com (unless important like collaboration, won't be responded)